kilfour/SOFG-Mods/Doc/TheBroken.md

 Used to grow the cult's domain beyond its initial roots.
 Spawns a Broken which looks for a new village to establish a new Shard.
 Prefers uninfiltrated, close by locations.

+---

+## Unique Trait ##

+### Graven Presence ###

+A passive ability that when in a village with a shard:
+- Grows the Shard by 3 per turn.
+- Gives the agent 1 gold.
+- Spreads 1 shadow.